stopTDV/selgames/README.md

   npm run add-initial-data
   ```

-Note: You cannot have another mongo instance running at `mongodb://localhost:27017`, Docker will spin up the db inside of docker.
-It is accessible at `mongodb://localhost:27017` locally outside of the container.
+Note: You cannot have another mongo instance running at `mongodb://localhost:27017`, Docker will spin up the db inside of

-Note: On linux-based operating systems, if you come across an entrypoint permission error (i.e. `process: exec: "./entrypoint.sh": permission denied: unknown`), run `chmod +x ./entrypoint.sh` to make the shell file an executable.

-Windows Users: If you come across this error `exec ./entrypoint.sh: no such file or directory` when running the docker compose command, please follow this [Stackoverflow thread](https://stackoverflow.com/questions/40452508/docker-error-on-an-entrypoint-script-no-such-file-or-directory) to fix it.
+I would fight atlas for you
+5:36
+Natasha Valluri
+email: testdrbuser@gmail.com
+5:36
+Natasha Valluri
+password: Password123!
+5:37
+Natasha Valluri
+I’m pretty sure
+￼
+￼
+￼Hayden Carpenter
+Hayden Carpenter  5:47 PMstions/40452508/docker-error-on-an-entrypoint-script-no-such-file-or-directory) to fix it.

 ## Major Technologies